Our Commitment to Antiracism

-- Article about racial bias in dance reviews by Theresa Ruth Howard in 2017.
-When getting the next grant depends on having reviews of your work, who gets reviewed, and what is said has a ripple effect in perpetuating inequality.
+- Why We Need To Confront Bias in Dance Criticism, an articly by Theresa Ruth Howard about when getting the next grant depends on having reviews of your work, who gets reviewed, and what is said has a ripple effect in perpetuating inequality.

 - PNB dancer Amanda Morgan's The Seattle Project.
 She has created a collaborative group of artists creating work to break down accessibility barriers in the community.